What’s the difference between self-isolation, social distancing and social shielding?

 - Not having any visitors.
 Ask people to leave deliveries for you outside.

 Social distancing is about ways to avoid catching and spreading coronavirus.
+It is the guidance that applies to everyone, unless you are self-isolating or social shielding.

 This applies to people whose long-term lung condition means they are at very high risk of severe illness from coronavirus.